22 Essential Tips for Dining Room Lighting Over Table

 Matching Lighting Style to Decor

-9. Materials Matter: Glass, Metal, Wood
+9. Materials Matter: Glass, Metal, and Wood

 A dining room with a table illuminated by a ceiling fixture made from a combination of metal and glass, showcasing how different materials impact lighting and style.